Ngwenya-Mn/Excel-Upload/README.md

 A horizontal line (hr) separates the heading from the file upload section.

 File Upload Section:
-The file upload section consists of an <input type="file"> element.
+The file upload section consists of an input element with a type which is file.
 The id(file_upload) attribute assigns an identifier to the input field.
 The class(form-control-file) ensures consistent styling with Bootstrap.
 The accept(.csv,.xlsx,.xls) attribute restricts file selection to CSV, Excel (.xlsx), and Excel 97-2003 (.xls) formats.